ItsArtyomka/ItsArtyomka/README.md

    <img src="https://img.shields.io/badge/Currently Learning-FF0000" width="135"/>
 </div>

-- Started to learn about Servlets Containers, WAR-files JSP, etc.
+- Started to learn about Spring Framework.
 - Learning how to solve problems using Java on SPOJ, HackerRank, and Project Euler.

 <!--- Projects --->